Submit Your Records & Comments Here

 Map of area covered for records

 This survey is a personal snapshot of arguably the most critical period in the natural history of Britain since the last ice age.
 The study comes from thousands of individual records, many of which are represented here.
 A simple system of abbreviations is used to define the areas under study - which by the nature of butterflies is often loosely defined.
-Precise map locations and logged charts support the records where possible, however, I do not pretend that this survey is wholly scientific in the way of modern methodology.
-For instance, I prefer to use area references rather than TQ, which I find too exclusive, also, unlike my peers of the 1960's and 1970's, my interest does not grow from a study of lepidotera and collecting, which I despise, but from photography.
-What I hope the website provides is a realtime record of the butterfly life in our area.
-I am gratified and welcome the discourse that such social media platforms as Twitter and facebook promote, where records and images can be shared nationwide and beyond, enhancing the love and study of our treasured butterflies.
+Precise map locations and logged charts support the records where possible.
+I am a Londoner by birth and have always lived and studied butterflies in the areas this study covers.
+I do not pretend that the survey is wholly scientific in the way of modern methodology.
+For instance, I prefer to use area references rather than TQ, which I find too exclusive.
+Also, unlike my peers of the 1960's and 1970's, my interest does not grow from a study of lepidotera and collecting, which I despise, but from photography and the aesthetics of butterfly form.
+This has obviously led to a greater knowledge of my subject, but like most of us, I am still learning about butterflies.
+The website provides my* realtime record of the butterfly life in 'our' area, but I am gratified and welcome the discourse that such social media platforms as Facebook and Twitter X promote, where records and images can be shared, enhancing the love, study and understanding of our treasured butterflies.

 If a rough triangular segment of the map of South London and Kent is taken, it will encompass the environs of Grove Park, then East to Sidcup through to Dartford Heath, including Joydens Wood and Wilmington.
 Then moving South West it encompasses Swanley Village, Horton Kirby, Eynsford, Lullingstone, Shoreham and Otford/Kemsing.
 This is its extent - the line then moves West along the M25 to encompass Poll Hill, then North to Pilots Wood, Andrews Wood, Badgers Mount, High Elms, Keston, Hayes and then Bromley Common.
 More recently, areas closer to Central London and the Thames